-More than 500 training good practices to mitigate the impact of tourism.
+More than 500 hotel employees trained for good practices to mitigate the impact of tourism.

-15 infrastructure plans, 6 general management plans, 5 tourism plans, 3 plans environmental education prepared for protected throughout the country.
+15 infrastructure plans, 6 general management plans, 6 tourism plans, 4 environmental education plans prepared for protected areas.

-5 operational centers and other infrastructure built for national parks in the country
+5 operational centers and other infrastructure built for national parks.

-191 Local people trained in the management of sea turtles on nesting beaches.
+238 local people trained in the management of sea turtles.